Keysight/cyperf/deployment/containers/README.md

     sudo docker pull public.ecr.aws/keysight/cyperf-agent:latest
     ```
     - **_NOTE:_**
-    In case this public repository cannot be used to pull the CyPerf Agent Docker image, download it (.tar) [here](https://support.ixiacom.com/keysight-cyperf-60) and load it using the following command
+    In case this public repository cannot be used to pull the CyPerf Agent Docker image, download it (.tar) from [here](https://support.ixiacom.com/keysight-cyperf-60) and load it using the following command

         ```
         sudo docker load -i <downloaded tar file>